- Norman Zammitt (American, b. Canada, 1931-2007)

 In the late 1970s and early 1980s, Norman Zammitt’s artistic production revolved around what he called “the progression of color.”
 Zammitt proclaimed that he had “no head for mathematics” as a student but later found himself using calculations for the gradation and spacing of color; he even consulted with scholars at the California Institute of Technology on such topics as the growth rates of organic material.

 Buffalo Blue was created in 1977 at Zammitt’s Pasadena studio on the corner of Fair Oaks and Colorado, not far from the Norton Simon Museum.
 Several layers of gradated colors create the effect of one color leading into the next.
-His abstract “color progressions” have often been perceived as landscapes, a fact that didn’t bother Zammitt, since he saw his work as “organic.”
+His abstract “color progressions” have often been perceived as landscapes, which must have appealed to Zammit since he too saw his forms as organic.